LattePandaTeam/Docs/content/alpha_edition/python_arduino_bridge.md

-Once they have been selected, upload the code to your Arduino by clicking the arrow shown below.
+Once these have been selected, upload the code to your Arduino by clicking the arrow shown below.

 ![](https://i.imgur.com/RW6uOB4.png)